bocan/my-aws-eks/README.md

     * 1 t3.small instance for safety.
 The autoscaler pod should run here.
     * 1 to 5 t3.medium spot instances.
 Ideally, most of the workload should run on these.
 The spot price is set to the on-demand price.
 * Configurable mapping of accounts, IAM roles, and IAM users to the aws-auth conifgmap.
-* Bleeding edge compatibility with Terraform 15.
+* (Occasionally) bleeding edge compatibility with Terraform 1.0.7
 * Generation of the Kubeconfig needed for kubectl, helm, etc.

 ## Key Aims